 If there is sickness in the immediate family or with the camper within 72 hours of camp (fever, upset stomach, dry cough, etc.), please contact camp at 970-887-2648 or email@example.com to talk through the situation and what options are available.
 We will do our best to have our RN talk with you.

-Masks must be worn when inside for activities or social distancing at an outdoor activity is not possible
+Masks must be worn when inside for activities or outdoors when social distancing cannot be maintained or the activity is high exertion.

 At Bus Stop

-Temperature of both camper and parents will be taken, if either has a temperature over 100.0 degrees the camper will not be allowed on the bus
+Temperature of camper will be taken, if a temperature over 100.0 degrees the camper will not be allowed on the bus

 There will be health screen questions for each individual camper